spicyshotz/SliderX/README.md

 ------------
 ![IMG](https://i.imgur.com/9H8YM1x.png)
 #### SliderX Driver is what actually controls the volume of the selected programs based on physical potentiometer values.
-Written in Python.
+Written in Python. <br />
+#### While I call it a driver, It's just a regular program running in your system tray.
 ------------
 # How It Works
 SliderX is a program that is written in Python that controls the volume of programs based on